2025 World Seniors Championship: Overview

 For the seventh consecutive year, the main stage of the tournament was held at the Crucible Theatre in Sheffield, England.

 The 2025 World Seniors Championship was a snooker tournament that took place from 7 to 11 May 2025 at the Crucible Theatre in Sheffield, England.
 The 16th edition of the World Seniors Championship, first played in 1991, it was held at the Crucible for the seventh consecutive year (Note: It was held in Scunthorpe in 2018.
 It moved to the Crucible Theatre in 2019, where it also remained for the 2020, 2021, 2022, 2023, 2024 and 2025 editions.) and sponsored by bookmaker JenningsBet.
 A World Seniors Tour event, the tournament was open to amateur players over 40 and professional players over 45, who also needed to be ranked outside the top 64 in the snooker world rankings.
 The event was broadcast in the United Kingdom on Channel 5 and by other broadcasters internationally.
 Igor Figueiredo was the defending champion, having defeated Ken Doherty 52 in the 2024 final.
 Four referees officiated: Mark Beale, Michaela Tabb, Rod Eaton, and Proletina Velichkova.

 Participants

-Figueiredo, as the defending champion, and was given the top seed.
+Figueiredo, as the defending champion, was given the top seed.
 Other seeded players were Doherty, four-time winner of the event Jimmy White, Tony Drago and Tony Knowles.
 Joe Perry and Dominic Dale retired as professional players after their defeats in the qualifying stages of the 2025 World Championship, making them eligible to compete.
 Several players had to qualify.
 The winner of the 2018 edition, Aaron Canavan, as well as Andrew Norman, Gerard Greene and Townsend, qualified for the event during the so-called Race to the Crucible Series.
 Four more players qualified through various continental Seniors Championships: Craig Steadman won in Europe, Hassan Kerde in Asia-Pacific, Charl Jonck in Africa and Fabio Luersen in the Americas.
 Alfie Burden defeated Andy Lavin, Rodney Goggins, Stuart Watson and Matthew Ford to win the Golden Ticket tournament to qualify for the final stages.